M95 mortar: Design overview

 The М95 LONG RANGE Mortar fires fin-stabilized ammunition from a smoothbore barrel.
 It has muzzle attached to barrel to reduce pressure. М95's require trucks or other vehicle to move them, but compared to field artillery it is much lighter.
 M95 LONG RANGE mortar outrange all light and medium mortars and even some howitzers and mountain guns, his explosive power is much greater than 60mm and 81/82mm mortars.
 It can be deployed on battlefield in less than a minute.
 It uses NSB-5A sight for directing fire.

 High explosive rounds 120 mm Mk12P1-L fired by the М95 LONG RANGE Mortar weight about 14.8 kg and have a lethal radius of 24 m.

 Deployment

 Mortar 120mm М95 LONG RANGE is in service with the Serbian Armed Forces since 1995.
 It has a mission to provide indirect fire support to units.

-The M95 is transported with TAM-150, FAP 1118, Zastava NTV or other vehicles capable to attach 465kgs trailer.
+The M95 is transported with TAM-150, FAP 1118, Zastava NTV or other vehicles capable to attach 465 kg trailer.